BenjaminRobin22/streaming-01-getting-started/README.md

 You should have these downloaded and installed on your machine:

-1. Python 3.10 or higher
+1. Python 3.10 or higher =BR Check Complete
-1. VS Code
+1. VS Code = BR Check Complete
-1. VS Code Extension: Python
+1. VS Code Extension: Python = BR Check Complete
-1. Git (configured with user.name and user.email - the same email you use for GitHub)
+1. Git (configured with user.name and user.email - the same email you use for GitHub) = BR Check Complete

 Remember:

 - **Spacing, Spelling, Capitalization**: When programming, these are critical.
-Always double-check!
+Always double-check! = BR Noted

 ---

 ## Open Project Folder in VS Code

-In VS Code, open just your project repository folder, e.g. Documents/streaming-01-getting-started.
+In VS Code, open just your project repository folder, e.g. Documents/streaming-01-getting-started. = BR Documents/git/Robin_44671_8081/streaming-01-getting-started

 ## Verify Installations / Update Default Python

-In VS Code, open a terminal window (View / Terminal) and verify your software is installed and configured.
+In VS Code, open a terminal window (View / Terminal) and verify your software is installed and configured. = BR Complete

-- If Mac/Linux, the default terminal should work.
+- If Mac/Linux, the default terminal should work. = BR NA
-- If Windows, be sure you're using a PowerShell terminal (rather than cmd).
+- If Windows, be sure you're using a PowerShell terminal (rather than cmd). = Check

 Important: